google/pytype/README.md

 * Pytype is currently developed and tested on Linux, which is the main supported platform.
 * Installation on MacOSX requires OSX 10.7 or higher and Xcode v8 or higher.
-* Windows, pytype requires Python 3.3+ to analyze a different Python version from the one it's running under, and also report an error in the code when the launcher isn't found.
+* Windows requires Python 3.3 or higher

 ## Installing